MKspencer88/Python-games-/README.md

 - **Data Types:** The kind of information a variable can hold
 - **Variables:** Names you assign to pieces of information.

-I learned to think of variables as sticky notes on a desk, and data types at the kind of "box" the information lives in.
+I learned to think of variables as sticky notes on a desk, and data types as the kind of "box" the information lives in.

 # Learning f-strings: The Difference Between Concatenation and f-strings

-ChatGPT gave me a script that asked for name and age then it was going to print the name and age.
-The orginal script it gave me had concatenated strings:
+ChatGPT gave me a script that asked for name and age, then, it was going to print the name and age.
+The original script it gave me had concatenated strings:

 <img width="955" height="344" alt="Screenshot 2026-02-23 135317" src="https://github.com/user-attachments/assets/7df23d21-c28e-4573-8d57-c3fa55e9b58d" />

-The script didn't work I spent a solid twenty minutes trouble shoooting it until **FINALLY** chat told me about f-strings, formatted strings.
+The script didn't work.
+I spent a solid twenty minutes troubleshooting it until **FINALLY** ChatGPT told me about f-strings, formatted strings.
 I asked chat to explain to me what they are and why they are preferred:
 - f-strings let you insert variables directly into strings
 - They're cleaner, shorter and more professional
 - They support expressions; you can do math inside of them